"Seeing the Faces Is So Important" -- Experiences From Online Team Meetings on Commercial Virtual Reality Platforms: Results Lessons Learned

-\textbf{Lessons Learned.} Regardless of the main purpose of meetings being of productive or social nature, the affective states of the attendees naturally have a critical impact on the collaboration.
-Whether for working or socializing with colleagues, it is important to enable users to express their emotions and recognize those of others.
-This was found to be especially pronounced with previously unknown people \citep{krieger2021.SocialEventinVR}. \cite{moustafa2018.longitudinalSocialVRGroups} found similar emotional states of users in social VR as in face-to-face settings that need to be considered.
-Still, our participants complained about the lack of any facial expressions and other forms of nonverbal communication, in line with the analysis by \cite{tanenbaum2020.ExpressiveNonverbalCommunicationinSVR}.
+\textbf{Lessons Learned.} Regardless of the primary purpose of meetings being of productive or social nature, the affective states of the attendees naturally have a critical impact on the collaboration.
+Whether for working or socializing with colleagues, it is essential to enable users to express their emotions and recognize those of others.
+This is especially pronounced with previously unknown people \citep{krieger2021.SocialEventinVR}. \cite{moustafa2018.longitudinalSocialVRGroups} found similar emotional states of users in social VR as in face-to-face settings that need to be considered.
+Still, our participants complained about the lack of facial expressions and other nonverbal communication, in line with the analysis by \cite{tanenbaum2020.ExpressiveNonverbalCommunicationinSVR}.
 We conjecture that the missing faces are a significant reason for the lower co-presence ratings of VR compared to video calls in our exploratory factor analysis.
 Considering the study by \cite{abdullah2021.videoconferenceVR}, this could also explain the participants' decreased activity to maintain social connectedness and less person-directed gaze in VR conversations compared to videoconferencing.
 With rapid progress in research on the recognition of facial expressions \citep{lou_FacialReconstruction_2020, hamedi_facialExpressionRecog_2018, cha_fEMG_2022} and eye movement \citep{schwartz_eyes_2020}, as well as their mapping to the avatar, more expressive face and gaze representation will be available in the near future.
 We expect this to be a crucial facilitator for authentic social exchange in VR.
-Until then, a rudimentary way of sharing one's emotions or reactions is needed for successful exchange in VR, such as emojis.
+Until then, a rudimentary way of sharing one's emotions or reactions is needed for successful interaction in VR, such as emojis.